 Background

-The America COMPETES Act of 2007 directed that the National Science Foundation require that each institution that applies for financial assistance from the Foundation for science and engineering research or education certify that the institution has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduates, graduate students, and postdoctoral researchers who will be supported by NSF.
-While training plans are not required to be included in proposals submitted to NSF, institutions are advised that they are subject to review upon request.
+The National Science Foundation requires universities that apply for financial assistance from the Foundation, for science and engineering research or education, certify that the institution has a plan to provide appropriate training and oversight in the responsible and ethical conduct of research.
+UCSB has developed a Training Plan that complies with this NSF requirement.

 Training